The American Dream

-My request as we celebrate the independence of this great country, is for you to remember your ancestry.
+My request as we celebrate the independence of this great country, is for you to remember your ancestry and the American dream.
 Your parents and your grandparents, unless you hail from Native American stock, were not born in American soil.

 Yet you were welcomed.